microsoft/azuredevopslabs/labs/azuredevops/yaml/readme.md

     ```
     ![](images/addingbuildstage.png)

-1. Highlight the remainder of the YAML file and indent it four spaces (two tabs).
+1. Highlight(select) the remainder of the YAML file and indent it four spaces (two tabs).
+Everything after "pool" (included) should fall under "job: Build".
 This will simply take the existing build definition and relocate it as a child of the **jobs** node.

     ![](images/pipelineindent.png)